AI Safety

 "We get some of the way [to superalignment] “for free,” because it’s easier for us to evaluate outputs (especially for egregious misbehaviors) than it is to generate them ourselves.
 For example, it takes me months or years of hard work to write a paper, but only a couple hours to tell if a paper someone has written is any good (though perhaps longer to catch fraud).
 We’ll have teams of expert humans spend a lot of time evaluating every RLHF example, and they’ll be able to “thumbs down” a lot of misbehavior even if the AI system is somewhat smarter than them.
 That said, this will only take us so far (GPT-2 or even GPT-3 couldn’t detect nefarious GPT-4 reliably, even though evaluation is easier than generation!)"

 The argument holds for standard peer-review, where the authors and reviewers are generally on the same intellectual level, with sensibly similar cognitive architecture, education, and knowledge.
-But this doesn’t not apply to automated alignment research, where to be useful the research needs to be done by AIs that are both smarter and faster than humans.
+But this does not apply to automated alignment research, where to be useful the research needs to be done by AIs that are both smarter and faster than humans.

 The appropriate analogy is not one researcher reviewing another, but rather a group of preschoolers reviewing the work of a million Einsteins.
 It might be easier and faster than doing the research itself, but it will still take years and years of effort and verification to check any single breakthrough.